Top Tours for Piazza San Cosimato Visitors

 More to see near Piazza San Cosimato

-Within walking distance, Trastevere (300m) offers narrow streets and artisan shops.
+Within walking distance, Trastevere (300m) features narrow streets and artisan shops.
 Janiculum Hill (700m) provides sweeping city views and historic monuments.
 Circus Maximus (1.3km) reveals ancient Roman chariot racing grounds, while Testaccio (1.3km) is a food lover’s district with authentic markets.
-For classical architecture, Piazza Navona and the Pantheon lie 1.4km away, perfect for a half-morning walk starting at the piazza and looping through these iconic sites.
+For classical architecture, Piazza Navona and the Pantheon lie 1.4km away, great for a half-morning walk starting at the piazza and looping through these well-known sites.